Skip to content

 print("First 10 gaze samples:")

-timestamps = recording.gaze.ts[:10]
+timestamps = recording.gaze.time[:10]

 subsample = recording.gaze.sample(timestamps)